FreshKernel/kraft-sync/dev-local-server/README.md

 > If you're on **Microsoft Windows**, use: `./gradlew.bat` instead

-If you're using any other way to start the server, change the working directory to `dev-local-server` instead of the root project folder
+If you're using any other way to start the server, change the working directory to `dev-local-server/devWorkingDirectory` instead of the root project folder.